petros-d/docs/enterprise/install-airgapped.md

 - Astronomer Helm charts from `helm.astronomer.io`
 - Astronomer version information from `updates.astronomer.io`

-An airgapped environment is a locked-down environment, where traffic to and from the public internet is not possible.
-This page explains which additional infrastructure components you need and how to configure the Astronomer Helm chart in an airgapped environment.
+If you cannot rely on public repositories and networks for your installation, you can install Astronomer in an airgapped environment.
+An airgapped environment is a locked-down environment with no access to or from the public internet.

 > **Note:** If you have some means to allow traffic to the public internet, e.g. a proxy that allows a list of accepted destinations/sources, that will make the airgapped installation much easier.
 This page assumes an environment without any possibility of accessing the public internet.